 Advances in clean and renewable technologies and policies

 Inspiration for present and future generations

-The chairman of the NST, university professor Michael Nobel, PhD, participated in the introduction of magnetic resonance imaging (MRI) as European vice president of Fonar Corp.
+The founder of the NST, university professor Michael Nobel, PhD, participated in the introduction of magnetic resonance imaging (MRI) as European vice president of Fonar Corp.
 From 1991 to 2007, he served as executive chairman of the MRIAB Group, a company providing MRI services to Swedish hospitals.
 From 1991 to 2006, he was vice chairman and chairman of the Board of the Nobel Family.
 He has been a consultant to UNESCO in Paris and the United Nations Social Affairs Division in Geneva.
 Michael Nobel is presently the chairman or a board member of six international companies in medical diagnostics, treatment, and information.
 He is also board member of five non-profit organizations.

 He was appointed a distinguished professor at the Advanced Research Institute of Natural Science and Technology at Osaka City University and as a guest professor at the Seisa and Soka Universities in Japan.
 Michael Nobel has received twelve honorary doctorates and professorships from universities around the world and fourteen other types of awards for his work in medical innovation and conflict resolution as well as in other fields.

 Erik Nobel was born in Stockholm in 1979.
 He graduated from the Stockholm School of Economics with a Master of Science in Business and Economics, majoring in Accounting and Financial Management in 2003.